Sunshine of Your Love, by Cream, is fun and fairly easy to play and remember, making it great for begining guitar players.

-This time we are taking a look at the song Sunshine Of Your Love, by Cream.
-This song was released in 1967 and was written by the bass player Jack Bruce after seeing a Jimi Hendrix concert and there were later contributions by Eric Clapton and Pete Brown.
-This song features a noticeable distortion on the bass, more likely to have been created by having pushed his Marshall amp too hard rather than by using a Fuzz pedal, though several types were available.
+Sunshine Of Your Love, by Cream, was released in 1967.
+It was written by the bass player Jack Bruce after seeing a Jimi Hendrix concert and there were later contributions by Eric Clapton and Pete Brown.
+Sunshine of Your Love features a noticeable distortion on the bass, more likely to have been created by Bruce having pushed his Marshall amp too hard, rather than by using a Fuzz pedal, though several types were available.

 Sunshine of Your Love is a fun and fairly easy one to play, without a lot of changes to remember.
 There is a Verse and a Chorus that get altered a little, but that is pretty much all there is too it.
 This is a great song for beginners.